Skip to content

 tasks_from: server/k8s/start

-- name: Check Fabric CA node ports
+- name: Check that the Fabric CA Kubernetes service is reachable

 vars:

-fabric_ca_server_k8s_port_node_port: 30054
+fabric_ca_server_k8s_node_port: 30054

 fabric_ca_server_k8s_operations_node_port: 30943